 My primary NTP Stratum-1 server is available at ntp.jacken.se, but it is also in the .se pool of ntp.org.

-signal coming out from the GPSDO, I realised that the timing speed for the seconds “Tick” was only 10 µsec which is way to fast for the Raspberry Pi to pick up as an interrupt on one of the GPIO pins.
-So I built a pulse extender, making the pulse around 250 millisec instead.
+It’s a Raspberry Pi 2 I use a Raspberry Pi 3 that I have connected a U-Blox Neo-7 GPS receiver.
+But I’m not using the 1 PPS signal coming out of the U-Blox.
+I have a Trimble GPSDO that I bought from eBay.
+The unit has two 10 MHz lab reference outputs and one 1 PPS output.
+But after measuring the signal coming out from the GPSDO, I realized that the timing speed for the seconds “Tick” was only 10 µsec which is way to fast for the Raspberry Pi to pick up as an interrupt on one of the GPIO pins.
+So I built a pulse extender, making the pulse around 250 milliseconds instead.
 And now the Raspberry Pi picks up the pulse without problems.
-Some GPSDO units has the ability to set the pulse width by programming the unit via a serial port, but I can’t find that feature on this unit (which is poorly documented and was OEM made for some other manufacturer) so I had to do it with hardware.
-So how does it look when crunching the numbers on it
+Some GPSDO units can set the pulse width by programming the unit via a serial port, but I can’t find that feature on this unit (which is poorly documented and was OEM made for some other manufacturer), so I had to do it with hardware.
+So how does it look when crunching the numbers on it?

 Nagios Directory Index Forbidden by Options Directive

 I searched around on Google but couldn’t find a solution.
-But after a lot of fiddling with Apache2 I found a solution.
+But after a lot of fiddling with Apache2, I found a solution.
 There’s a problem with the standard installation of the file in /etc/apache2/conf.d/nagios.conf created by make install-webconf